swaldman/sbt-ethereum/README.md

     youtoken -> 0x5ee998b44d008adb2e00de2ef1b94bee34dfc9e0
     [success] Total time: 0 s, completed Jan 14, 2017 1:00:07 AM

-You can use aliases anywhere that a hex address is called for **except** in the definition of `ethAddress` and constructor arguments when calling `ethDeployOnly`.
+You can use aliases anywhere that a hex address is called for **except** in the definition of `ethAddress` and constructor arguments when calling `ethContractSpawnOnly`.
 Hex addresses must still be used in these two cases.

 **Note:** Using aliases introduces a potential security issue.
 If an unauthorized party modifies the address to which an alias points, you may send ether to or invoke contract methods on a malicious, unintended recipient.
-Before doing anything high-stakes, verify that your alias points to where you think it points with `ethAliasList`.
+Before doing anything high-stakes, verify that your alias points to where you think it points with `ethAddressAliasList`.

 ## The sbt-ethereum repository